flaneurette/UX.js/README.md

 UX.js is a Javascript frontend development framework.

 # What is new
 Version 1.4 introduces components.
 Components are reusable HTML fragments with a .ux extension.
 UX.js renders these components within a HTML page asynchronously, with the :render or :route attribute.
 Components can have data placeholders to be parsed by UX.js.
-An app can be build from reusable components, making it easy to reuse components across apps or websites.
+An app can be build from reusable components, making it easy to reuse components across an app or website.
 For a demo, see UX-render.html in the examples folder.

 <img src="https://github.com/flaneurette/UX.js/blob/main/assets/images/render_flowchart.png" />